OperationSpark/first-website/README.md

 With the index.html tab selected in the editor (see A), you can simply press the green `Run` button (see B).

 This will start an Apache web server in a new tab of the Console View, the bottom window pane of the Cloud9 IDE.
-Once Apache has booted, you can click the URL `https://myusername-github-io-myusername.c9.io/index.html (see C) - this will open a new tab with the appliation running.
+Once Apache has booted, you can click the URL `https://myusername-github-io-myusername.c9.io/index.html (see C) - this will open a new tab with the application running.

 <img src="https://raw.githubusercontent.com/OperationSpark/using-c9/master/img/c9-serve-website.png">